labubou/TAConnect/README.md

 ## 📖 About

-**TAConnect** is an open-source platform that streamlines office hours management for Teaching Assistants and students.
+**TAConnect** is an open-source, **fully self-hostable** platform that streamlines office hours management for Teaching Assistants and students.
 Built with modern technologies, it offers conflict-free booking, real-time analytics, and a beautiful user experience.

 > *"Maximize Your Learning.
 Minimize the Wait."*

+### 🏠 100% Self-Hostable - Deploy Anywhere

+TAConnect is designed to be **completely self-hostable** with no external dependencies or vendor lock-in.
+You have full control:

+- **Deploy anywhere**: Your own server, cloud provider (AWS, Azure, GCP), or your institution's infrastructure
+- **Complete data ownership**: All data stays on your servers - no third-party services required
+- **Privacy first**: No tracking, no analytics sent to external services
+- **Free to use**: Use it for free for any purpose (academic, personal, or institutional)
+- **Easy setup**: One-command Docker deployment or manual installation

+Whether you're a university IT department, a small academic institution, or an individual TA, you can run TAConnect on your own infrastructure with complete autonomy.
+See the [Setup Guide](docs/SETUP.md) for detailed deployment instructions.

 ---